Michigan Supreme Court voids indictments against former state officials related to Flint water crisis – KION546

 Three former state officials appealed on the matter, eventually bringing the issue to the state Supreme Court.

 Snyder was not one of them.
-The former governor’s legal team will motion to have the charges against the governor dismissed based on the opinion, a spokesperson told the Detroit Free Press Tuesday.
+The former governor’s legal team will motion to have the charges against the governor dismissed based on the opinion, according to a statement from Snyder’s legal team.

 CNN has reached out to Snyder’s office for comment.
 Snyder’s legal counsel previously told CNN that his client was being made into a scapegoat by a politically driven special counsel.